 The specific timing of when to ask for a review will vary from product to product, so it’s worth running some split tests to see which duration results in the highest number of reviews left.

 9. Incentivise customers to review products

-I remember being told that the average response rate for non-incentivised review requests is around 0.1%, which means that for every review you read on Amazon, there’s around 999 customers who haven’t left a review.
+I remember being told that the average response rate for non-incentivised review requests is around 0.1%, which means that for every review you read on Amazon, there are around 999 customers who haven’t left a review.

 10. Ask for reviews personally

-While this can take a lot of work, it’s worthwhile asking for reviews directly from loyal customers, or encouraging your customer service team to do so, in a personal manor.
+While this can take a lot of work, it’s worthwhile asking for reviews directly from loyal customers or encouraging your customer service team to do so, in a personal manner.